 How Will You Use the RV?

 With Lyft, Airbnb, and other interesting ways to make a few bucks on the side becoming more popular, have you considered how else you could use your RV?
 There’s a variety of options out there, like RVShare, Outdoorsy, and RVwithMe to name a few.
 List your RV when it’s not in use, share it with others and see what extra income might pay off your initial investment or improvement plans.

 Some dealers may mark their prices up over 50 percent.
 Don’t fall for “sale,” “low price,” and other stickers plastered across an RV windshield.
-They’re luring you in to make you think the markup is the “market value” of the RV or camper.
+They’re luring you in to make you think the markup is the “market value” of the RV.
 They plan on negotiating the price down but can usually get away with a higher price than they should.

 That’s why it’s important to take risks in negotiation.
 Start low, very low, half the asking price.
 If they recognize you know what you’re talking about, and you’re interested in the RV, you will be surprised at some concessions the dealer may make.

 Find the Right Incentives

 Your salesperson will throw many incentives at you to sweet-talk you into the deal and avoid the best RV prices for your budget.
 If the amenities add inherent value, it may be worth spending a bit more but forget about the free pair of sunglasses or seat warmers and hold out for the real incentives.

 When closing the deal or looking for a bargaining chip, ask for a real incentive, such as free oil changes for a year or interior upgrades, make the temptation worth it.
 If the incentives aren’t worth it, the overall price tag on the RV you’re looking at aren’t worth it either.

 Wait for the Deal